-The principle of Fair Share Voting is: Spending power for all, in proportion to their votes.
+The principle of Fair Share Voting is: Spending power for groups, in proportion to their voters.

-So, 60% of the voters can spend 60% of the fund, not all of it.
+So 60% of the voters can spend 60% of the fund, not all of it.
 Your ballot's share from the fund lets you vote to pay your shares of the costs for your favorite items.

-Voting is easy: Simply rank your choices, as in RCV.
+Voting is easy: simply rank your choices, like in IRV.

-Your ballot pays one share of the cost for each of its top ranks-as many as it can afford.
+Your ballot pays one share for each of its present top ranks-as many as it can afford.
 A tally of all ballots drops the item with the fewest shares.
 Those two steps repeat until each remaining item gets full funding.3